Skip to content

 Introduction

-Influencer marketing has transformed from a luxury reserved for major brands into an essential strategy that even small businesses can leverage effectively.
-If you're running a restaurant in Manchester, a boutique gym in Brighton, or a retail shop in Bath, you might think influencer marketing is beyond your reach.
-The truth is, with the right approach and strategic thinking, you can harness the power of social media influencers without breaking the bank.
+Influencer marketing was once a luxury for major brands.
+Now it is an essential strategy that even small businesses can use well.
+You might run a restaurant in Manchester, a boutique gym in Brighton, or a retail shop in Bath.
+You might think influencer marketing is beyond your reach.
+In truth, the right approach lets you use the power of social media influencers without breaking the bank.

-At Byter Digital, we've helped countless SMEs across London and the UK discover that successful influencer campaigns aren't about having the biggest budget—they're about being smart, authentic, and strategic with your approach.
+At Byter Digital, we've helped countless SMEs across London and the UK learn this.
+Successful influencer campaigns aren't about the biggest budget.
+They are about being smart, authentic, and strategic with your approach.

 Understanding Micro and Nano-Influencers

-The secret to budget-friendly influencer marketing lies in working with micro-influencers (1,000-100,000 followers) and nano-influencers (under 1,000 followers).
-These smaller creators often boast higher engagement rates and more affordable collaboration fees than their celebrity counterparts.
+The secret to budget-friendly influencer marketing is working with micro-influencers (1,000-100,000 followers) and nano-influencers (under 1,000 followers).
+These smaller creators often have higher engagement rates and lower fees than celebrities.

-Micro-influencers typically charge between £50-£500 per post, whilst nano-influencers might work for product exchanges or small monetary compensation.
-More importantly, their audiences tend to be highly engaged and trust their recommendations, making them perfect partners for local businesses.
+Micro-influencers typically charge between £50-£500 per post.
+Nano-influencers might work for product exchanges or small payments.
+More importantly, their audiences are highly engaged and trust their recommendations.
+That makes them perfect partners for local businesses.

-For hospitality businesses, a food blogger with 5,000 followers who regularly posts about London's dining scene can drive more genuine footfall than a celebrity chef with millions of followers but lower engagement rates.
+Take a food blogger with 5,000 followers who posts often about London's dining scene.
+For a hospitality business, they can drive more genuine footfall than a celebrity chef with millions of followers but lower engagement.

 Byter DigitalDigital Marketing